kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/move.md

 Pivoting is a process for moving the provider components and declared Cluster API resources from a source management cluster to a target management cluster.

-This can now achieved with the following procedure:
+This can now be achieved with the following procedure:

 1. Use `clusterctl init` to install the provider components into the target management cluster
 2. Use `clusterctl move` to move the cluster-api resources from a Source Management cluster to a Target Management cluster